Cryru/Emotion/README.md

 	- BMP: 8/16/24/32bit
 	- PNG: All png formats and bit depths are supported.
 Tested against the PNGSuite.
   - Parsing and rasterizing of "CFF" and "TTF" font formats using a custom parser and rasterizer.
-	- Optionally the font can be parsed and rasterized using FreeType as a native library.
-(Requires FreeType compilation symbol and the included native library)
-	- Optionally the font can also be rasterized using StbTrueTypeSharp.
+	  - Optionally the font can also be rasterized using StbTrueType.
   - "WAV" files for audio.
 - Asset loading and management, virtual file system.
   - Reading and writing of files - for custom editors.
   - Packing files into binary blobs for obfuscation, easy transport, and potentially compression.
+(Only option for Web platform)
   - Keeps track of which assets are loaded.
 - Layer-based audio system with playlists and a high quality sinc sample-rate converter.
+  - Custom WASAPI implementation for Windows
   - OpenAL support
 - Extensible camera system.
 - Super fast rendering of many objects at once (less draw calls) through the magic of mapping buffers, batching, and streaming.
   - Unsynchronized rendering
   - Sensible defaults
-  - Easy drawing of any triangle list, and 2D primitives like lines, rectangles, triangles, and ellipses (or circles).
+  - Built in drawing functions for 2D primitives like lines, rectangles, triangles, and ellipses (or circles).
+  - Easy drawing of arbitrary vertices.
 - Spritesheet based animation in either a grid or freeform format.
   - The animation editor allows you to easily detect frames in a spritesheet and visually create animation controllers.
   - The animation controller keeps a set of animations and handles switching between them.
 - Custom text rendering with atlases created at runtime.
   - Extensible RichText and TextLayouter classes allowing control over each glyph, and featuring auto wrapping, alignment, markup, and more.
+  - Load and rasterize glyphs in real time, allowing CJK+ support without having to preload large atlases.
-- Crisp SDF text
+  - Crisp SDF text and rasterizer, with atlas caching.
 - Automatic scaling, making your game look reasonably the same on all resolutions.
   - Integer scaling mode for pixel art games.
+(With black borders, or camera scaling)
 - Shader Pipeline
   - Automatically tries multiple preprocessors to increase the compatibility of your shader.
   - Specify custom fallbacks!
-  - Predefined uniforms based on ShaderToy allow for easily making cool effects.
+  - Predefined uniforms based on ShaderToy.
-  - Easily switch between backends such as ANGLE and Mesa3D to check your shader compatibility.
+  - Easily switch between backends such as ANGLE (GLES) and Mesa3D to check your shader compatibility.
+  - Custom uniform default values on GLES
 - Various data structures and algorithms implemented.
   - A* with custom heuristic support
   - Generic QuadTree